 James Bond, Sherlock Holmes – Visiting London

 I knew for a fact that I wanted to go to London on our trip.
-I love all things pop culture that are based out of the UK such as James Bond, Sherlock Holmes, Doctor Who, and more.
-I had London listed in a travel bucket list post that I wrote in 2016, so it’s neat to be able to say that I can cross London off my list.
-London was nothing short of amazing and it held up to every expectation that I had.
+I love all things pop culture that are based in the UK, such as James Bond, Sherlock Holmes, Doctor Who, and more.
+I had London listed in a travel bucket list post that I wrote in 2016, so it’s fun to be able to say that I can cross London off my list.
+London was nothing short of amazing, and it held up to every expectation that I had.

 Picture is a building that is across the Thames river.
 The building has a blue roof.
 It almost looks like solar panels at the back.
 It's a brown building with two towers in the back.